thakorabhishek643-wq/Tableau-Dashboard-/README.md

 # TABLEAU DASHBOARD PROJECTS
- This dashboard provides valuable & insightful and comprehensive study about the the data and transfer the data into the meaningful visual effective dashboard.
+ This dashboard's provides valuable & insightful and comprehensive study about the the data and transfer the data into the meaningful and effective visual dashboard.

 # PROJECT 1  " EV SALES "